jabirali/geneus/README.md

 # GENEUS: General Non-Equilibrium Usadel Solver

-You are currently viewing an EXPERIMENTAL branch, which will eventually become GENEUS v2.
-This branch is not recommended for production use.
-Please see the `master` branch for the stable version [GENEUS v1][v1].

 ## Quick start
 You need a recent version of GNU/Linux with GFortran v8.x and CMake v3.x.
-Note that the code currently segfaults when compiled with GFortran v9.x or higher; meanwhile, I would recommend that you either compile the code using an older GFortran version, or that you download precompiled GENEUS binaries.
-If you use e.g. Ubuntu, the dependencies can be installed via:
+The code mostly works with GFortran v9.x but sometimes segfaults; I would therefore recommend that you either compile the code using an older GFortran version, or that you download precompiled GENEUS binaries.
+If you use e.g. an older version of Ubuntu, the dependencies can be installed directly via:

 	sudo apt install cmake gfortran-8 gfortran-8-doc
 	sudo update-alternatives --install /usr/bin/gfortran gfortran /usr/bin/gfortran-8 8

+On newer versions of Ubuntu, you might have to compile GFortran v8.x yourself if you want to use this.
 After cloning the repository and opening it in a terminal, you can then compile the software via the following:

 	./configure
 	cd build